eryanyao/eryanyao.github.io/_posts/2021-6-25-interview.md

 1. Who having more than 10 year experience
 2. Know everything they want？
 3. Confident
-4.

 ### Introduction yourself
 ![image](https://user-images.githubusercontent.com/74011230/123500709-8a4f4a00-d672-11eb-8503-c9fa7dc4f0b6.png)
 **Source:** <https://7esl.com/introduce-yourself/>
 <br>
-Hello my name is ER YAN YAO.
+1. Hello my name is ER YAN YAO.

-I am Malaysian.
-Currently, I am in my hometown of Skudai, Johor.
+2. I am Malaysian.
+Currently, I am doing an internship in my hometown of Skudai, Johor.
+The position is a software engineer.

-I am 22 year old.
+3. I am 22 year old.

-I am a student at INTI International University
+4. I am a student at INTI International University

-My major is a bachelor's degree in information technology, and I will graduate in September 2021.
+5. My major is a bachelor's degree in information technology, and I will graduate in September 2021.

-I have studied this subject for nearly 3 years, and my current cgpa is 3.57.
+6. I have studied this subject for nearly 3 years, and my current cgpa is 3.57.

-My hobbies is listen music and playing video games.
+7. My hobbies is listen music and playing video games.

-In my free time, I also enjoy playing badminton.
+8. In my free time, I also enjoy playing badminton.

-In the old days, I would go to the court to play badminton with my friends.
+9. In the old days, I would go to the court to play badminton with my friends.

-OK lastly, let me talk about why I need this job.
+10. Lastly, let me talk about why I need this job.

-I want to become a developer because I want to use the talents that I learned from university and self study.
+11. I want to become a developer because I really need a place to use the talents that I learned from university and self study.

-I like coding and enjoy the process of developing software.
+12. I like coding and enjoy the process of developing software.
 So I hope to get a good platform that can help me gain more experience and improve my problem-solving ability in my career.

 ### Project Display